designerwebhosting/inspirationforchange/testimonials-copy.md

         <h4 class="panel-title">
           <a data-toggle="collapse" data-parent="#accordion" href="#collapse3">Micheala from Southampton</a>
         </h4>
-        <em>I have over the last three years been through the process of psycho-dynamic counselling.
-It has helped, I felt however that a deeper unhappiness was not being dealt with.</em></p>
+        <em>"I have over the last three years been through the process of psycho-dynamic counselling.
+It has helped, I felt however that a deeper unhappiness was not being dealt with."</em></p>
          <a data-toggle="collapse" data-parent="#accordion" href="#collapse3"><button class="btn btn-primary">more</button></a>
       </div>
       <div id="collapse3" class="panel-collapse collapse">
         <div class="panel-body"><p>

-<p><em>After two sessions (with Ann) I can honestly say I feel the release of old bonds.
+<p><em>"After two sessions (with Ann) I can honestly say I feel the release of old bonds.
 I can describe it as all of the shackles falling away and I am able to soar like an eagle.
 I feel confident that I have left my current and past life traumas behind and I am ready to live the life I deserve to live.
 I don't feel ashamed to be me any more and I accept myself for who I am.”</em></p>

 <p>I have over the last three years been through the process of psycho-dynamic counselling.
 It has helped me immensely to deal with the traumas of my life.
 I have also been using flower essences to assist my vibration in a gentle way with the emotional upheaval that this type of personal work uncovers.</p>